tuijalei/12-lead-ecg-classifier/README.md

 │                                  and the training loop │
 ├── .gitignore
-├── label_mapping.py             # Script to convert other diagnostic codes to SNOMED CT Codes ├── LICENSE
+├── LICENSE
 ├── LICENSE.txt
+├── README.md
 ├── __init__.py
-├── create_data_csvs.py          # Script to perform either database-wise data split or │                                  split by stratified K-fold or ShuffleSplit ├── create_yaml_files.py         # Script to create YAML files for configurations ├── preprocess_data.py           # Script for preprocessing data ├── README.md
+├── create_data_csvs.py          # Script to perform either database-wise data split or │                                  split by stratified K-fold or ShuffleSplit ├── create_yaml_files.py         # Script to create YAML files for configurations ├── label_mapping.py             # Script to convert other diagnostic codes to SNOMED CT Codes ├── preprocess_data.py           # Script for preprocessing data ├── README.md
 ├── requirements.txt             # The requirements needed to run the repository ├── run_model.py                 # Script to test and evaluate a trained model ├── train_model.py               # Script to train a model
-└── utils.py                     # Script for yaml configuration
+└── utils.py                     # Script for YAML configuration

 ```